veebch/clock/README.md

 Getting a Pico and a DCF77 receiver to power a handsome old clock

 The [DCF77 signal](https://en.wikipedia.org/wiki/DCF77) is a radio signal that carries information from an Atomic Clock.
+The signal pretty much covers Europe.

 (The US uses [WWVB](https://en.wikipedia.org/wiki/WWVB) and you could easily adapt the code to that signal)